'Loyalty is hard to come by' - Ozil reacts after being dropped from Arsenal's 25-man Premier League squad | Goal.com

 "No matter what, I will keep fighting for my chance and not let my eighth season at Arsenal end like this.
 I can promise you that this hard decision won't change anything in my mindset - I will continue to train as best as I can and wherever possible use my voice against inhumanity and for justice."

-Ozil hasn't played for Arsenal since March, having initially been restored to the starting XI after Arteta was drafted in to replace Unai Emery in the Emirates Stadium hot seat over the Christmas period.
+Ozil hasn't played for Arsenal since March, having initially been restored to the starting XI after Arteta was drafted in to replace Unai Emery at Emirates Stadium over the Christmas period.

-He was, however, a notable absentee when the Gunners resumed their 2020-21 campaign following the coronavirus enforced break, and has also been exiled at the start of the new season, despite having kept himself in top physical condition on the training ground.
+He was, however, a notable absentee when the Gunners resumed their 2020-21 campaign following the coronavirus-enforced break and has also been exiled at the start of the new season, with Ozil also left out of the club's Europa League selection.

-The 32-year-old has just entered the final year of his contract at the Emirates, with it suggested that Arsenal will look to offload their second-highest earner in 2021 in order to reduce their wage bill.
+The 32-year-old, who is in the final year of his contract with the club, made headlines earlier in October following his announcement that he would pay Gunnersaurus' wages after the Gunners' mascot was reportedly made redundant.